 On the negative side, it's amazing how little statistical ability someone needed to spot these opportunities for bypassing privacy.

 On the positive side, these two had to stand out from the rest of the data in order to get noticed and most of us don't stand out.

-However, a little more statistical ability and few more variables changes what it takes to "stand out".
+However, just a little more statistical ability and a few more variables would change what it takes to "stand out".
 Maybe you and I are more unusual than we think we are and, therefore, we're easier to identify.
 That's what the researchers in the linked article claim.

 Before you panic and refuse to participate in any future Census, read the article.
 The Census Bureau is aware of the problem and they're working on it.
 That's both good and bad.
 It's good that the Census Bureau takes our individual privacy seriously, but it's bad that the solution might be intentionally screwing up the data.

-One solution is virtually moving people (a nice way of saying "falsify the data").
+One solution is virtually moving people (which is a nice way of saying "falsify the data").
 Maybe the 42-year-old lawyer doesn't actually live where the data says she lives.
 Is it OK to swap her with another woman in a different census block (the smallest geographic unit)?
 If that's OK, is it OK to swap her county?
 How about her state?

 It depends on your level of geographic analysis.
 Counties and states are often poor units (see MAUP).
 Census tracts or blocks are more useful.